Saint Andrew Russian Greek Catholic Church

 Russian Greek-Catholic Church

-From among the holy ones commemorated on the 17th of November,
+From among the holy ones commemorated on the 15th of December,